 Although TAP Gastropub has been around for three years, I recently visited TAP for the first time.
-It’s a convivial place (look it up, it’s a word), I know because it says so on the business card I got from Chef Adrian Villarreal.
 Although it was a warm Atlanta evening, I noticed many diners….er…drinkers chose to sit outside on the patio – they were having a convivial time for sure.
 While this certainly had it’s appeal, I chose indoor seating, wanting to take in the bar / kitchen action.

 TAP has a primo Midtown location at the corner of Peachtree and 14th Street.
 The nice thing is you won’t pay primo dinero for parking, like Colony Square just across the street.
 Valet is complimentary.
 Upon entering TAP, you’ll notice the two-story restaurant has seating both upstairs and downstairs.
 The bar, downstairs is the most crowded and I could see it being absolutely packed on weekend night.
 The upstairs, where the kitchen is located lends itself to groups or couples.
 It is also the same floor the bathroom is located and it is a lot of steps to get up there.
 So, ladies if you are wearing heels, just take the elevator.